 Sometimes you have to read between the lines to find a diagnosis.

-Not every case of heart disease is as dramatic as what you see on Grey's Anatomy.
+Not every case of heart disease is as dramatic as what you see on television medical dramas.
 In fact, according to a 2017 report from Harvard Health Publishing, some 45 percent of heart attacks are categorized as silent myocardial infarctions (SMIs), meaning that "when they occur, their symptoms lack the intensity of a classic heart attack."
 And, according to the Centers for Disease Control and Prevention (CDC), approximately half of all men who die of coronary heart disease have no previous symptoms whatsoever.